chili-publish/grafx-documentation/docs/GraFx_studio/concept/stylekit.md

 "In metal typesetting, a font is a particular size, weight and style of a typeface.
 Each font is a matched set of type, with a piece (a "sort") for each glyph.
 A typeface consists of a range of such fonts that shared an overall design."

 Source "Wikipedia"

+You can add fonts through the backoffice in GraFx Publisher.
+They will then be visible in your